catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-bayesian_cyber_en.md

 # The Hidden Risk of Traditional AI: Overconfidence
 <p style="text-align:justify;">
 Most machine learning systems used in cybersecurity today are deterministic: they give a hard “yes” or “no” answer—this is malicious or this is safe.
-But when faced with uncertainty, these models can still return confident predictions, masking the fact that they’re just guessing.
+But when faced with uncertainty, these models can still return confident predictions, masking the fact that they’re just guessing.<br>

 This overconfidence is dangerous.
 It gives a false sense of security while leaving systems vulnerable to novel or disguised attacks.
 </p>